James A. Cody

-James A. Cody (born June 19, 1965) is a retired airman of the United States Air Force who served as the 17th Chief Master Sergeant from 24 January 2013 until his retirement on February 17, 2017.
+James A. Cody (born June 19, 1965) is a retired airman of the United States Air Force who served as the 17th Chief Master Sergeant of the Air Force from 24 January 2013 until his retirement on February 17, 2017.
 He served as the personal adviser to the Chief of Staff and the Secretary of the Air Force on all issues regarding the welfare, readiness, morale, and proper utilization and advancement of the enlisted force.

 Military career

 Cody entered the United States Air Force in November 1984.
 He graduated from the air traffic control specialist course at Keesler Air Force Base, Mississippi in May 1985.
 His background includes various duties in air traffic control at the unit and major-command levels.
 Throughout his career, he has filled myriad roles including additional-duty first sergeant and Directorate Superintendent.
 His assignments include bases in New Hampshire, California, Virginia, and Florida.
 He also served overseas in Germany, South Korea, Turkey, and deployed in support of Operations Southern Watch and Enduring Freedom.

 Prior to assuming his last position, Cody served as the Command Chief Master Sergeant, Air Education and Training Command, Randolph Air Force Base, Texas.